Best Instant Noodles in Singapore: The Ultimate Guide to Cheap Ramen Noodles for Home

 1. Ichiran Ramen (Classic Tonkotsu)

-- Flavor Profile: This is the holy grail for tonkotsu lovers.
-It perfectly captures Ichiran’s signature rich, creamy, and deeply savory pork bone broth, with notes of onion adding sweetness and depth.
-The thin, straight noodles are impressively firm and hold up beautifully in the hot broth.
-For the best experience, cook the noodles al dente to achieve the ideal, slightly chewy texture.
+• Flavor Profile: This is the holy grail for tonkotsu lovers.
+It perfectly captures Ichiran's signature rich, creamy, and deeply savory pork bone broth, with subtle notes of onion adding a touch of sweetness and depth.
+The thin, straight noodles have a wonderful firm bite and hold up beautifully in the hot broth.
+For the best experience, cook the noodles al dente to enjoy that ideal, slightly chewy texture that makes every slurp satisfying.

 2. Nissin RAOH (Ramen King) Tonkotsu